Sundin/kubernetes-tutorial/pod.md

 # Chapter 3: Launching your first pod

+Now we are ready to deploy our first pod to the cluster.
+For demonstration purposes, we will sue a very simple [weather-api](https://github.com/Sundin/weather-api) pod.
+To make things a little bit more interesting, we will use [Flux](https://toolkit.fluxcd.io/) to make sure the pod running in our cluster is automatically always kept up to date with the latest code in the [weather-api git repo](https://github.com/Sundin/weather-api).
+If you prefer to, you can fork the weather-api to be able to make changes on your own.

 ## Create Flux repo

-Run the following command to create a repository that will contain the configuration for your Kubernetes cluster:
+Run the following command to create a repository that will contain the Flux configuration for your Kubernetes cluster:

     flux bootstrap github \
         --owner=$GITHUB_USER \